cgkineo/adapt-pageNav/README.md

 Navigation bar component which can contain some or all of the following buttons:

-- `_returnToPreviousLocation` (takes you back to the previous location - not back in history, just the last routed location)
+- `_returnToPreviousLocation`: Navigates to the previous location - not back in history, just the last routed location
-- `_root` (takes you back to top level menu)
+- `_root`: Navigates to the top level menu
-- `_up` (takes you to the menu the next level up in the hierarchy)
+- `_up`: Navigates to the menu that is the next level up in the hierarchy.
+For instance, a sub menu.
-- `_previous` (navigates directly to the previous page, if exists, without having to navigate via the menu)
+- `_previous`: Navigates to the previous page if it exists and is unlocked
-- `_next` (navigates directly to the next page, if exists, without having to navigate via the menu)
+- `_next`: Navigates to the next page if it exists and is unlocked
-- `_sibling` (1,2,3,4 etc buttons representing each sibling page)
+- `_sibling`: Numbered pagination buttons (1, 2, 3, etc) representing each sibling page
-- `_close` (closes the course window - only possible if the course was launched in a popup window)
+- `_close`: Closes the course window.
+Only possible if the course was launched in a popup window

-The pageNav buttons will respect any [locking](https://github.com/adaptlearning/adapt_framework/wiki/Locking-objects-with-'_isLocked'-and-'_lockType'#using-locking-with-menus) that has been configured in Adapt.
+The **PageNav** buttons will respect any [locking](https://github.com/adaptlearning/adapt_framework/wiki/Locking-objects-with-'_isLocked'-and-'_lockType'#using-locking-with-menus) that has been configured in Adapt.
 In cases not covered by Adapt's locking system - such as a [start page](https://github.com/adaptlearning/adapt_framework/wiki/Content-starts-with-course.json#example-1) that appears immediately before the main menu - the setting `_lockUntilPageComplete` can be used to disable the button until the current page has been completed.

 ### Attributes

 [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes): These are inherited by every Adapt component.
-[Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).
+[Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)

-**\_component** (string): This value must be: `pageNav`.
-(One word.)
+**\_component** (string): This value must be `pageNav` (one word)

 **\_classes** (string): CSS class name to be applied to **PageNav**’s containing `div`.
 The class must be predefined in one of the Less files.
 Separate multiple classes with a space.